rburkman777/Burkman-Data-Science-Portfolio/README.md

 The app aims to be an interactive experience.
 Users will have the opportunity to explore how shifting hyperparameters, tuning decisions, and features can impact the performance metrics of the model.
 In this way, it will also be a learning experience about the nuances of machine learning.

 The application demonstrates many of my abilities.
-The entire model is built in and operates in python coding that I developed and is an example of my coding skills.
-The app is also an illustration of my skills in app development and execution.
+The entire model is built in and operates in Python coding that I developed and is an example of my coding skills.
+The app is also an illustration of my skills in Streamlit app development and execution.
 The app highlights my interest in visual layout, graphic design, and creating an engaging user experience.
 Most importantly, the application illustrates my love for teaching by enabling user exploration of new data analysis models and skills.

 Picture: A sample decision tree produced and visualized by the app from running sample data embedded in the app: